War of the Armenian Succession (201–200 BC): Yervand's attempts to capture Artaxias and the abandonment of Mesopotamia

-Eruand constantly thought about what evil was brewing in Media for his kingdom, his heart was full of doubts and his sleep did not seem sweet.
+Orontes IV grew increasingly concerned regarding potential threats from Media; his reign was marked by instability and apprehension.
 Always worrying about this when he was awake, he also saw terrible dreams on this occasion in his sleep.
-Therefore, through the hands of deputies and gifts, he tried to please the persian king to give him the child Artaxias into his hands.
+Therefore, through the hands of deputies and gifts, he tried to persuade the Persian king to give him the child Artaxias into his hands.

 My blood relative and my friend, why do you nourish that Median Artaxias against me and my kingdom, listening to the words of the robber Smbat, who says that Artaxias is the son of Sanatruk, and is trying to turn the son of shepherds and herders into Arsacid, spreading the news that he is your blood relative.
-He isn't the son of Sanatruk, but Smbat, deceived, has found a median boy and is blabbering.
+He isn't the son of Sanatruk, but Smbat, deceived, has found a Median boy and is blabbering.